dosipod/SrWiki/Sound-Settings.md

 Do NOT use any of the pins from ADC2, as they will conflict with the WiFi and with I2S sampling.

+Mire More information about analog inputs on our [analog microphones](https://github.com/atuline/WLED/wiki/Analog-Audio-Input-Options) page.

 ## Squelch
 Adjust this value on the Sound Settings page so that the leds are only activated above a certain 'background noise' level.